GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/codelab.md

 row, specifically the [FHIR Encounter](https://www.hl7.org/fhir/STU3/encounter.html) to an [OMOP VisitOccurrence](https://github.com/OHDSI/CommonDataModel/wiki/VISIT_OCCURRENCE).

-Using what you have learnt above, create a DHML file to map the following input and iterate on it until it produces the expected output.
+Using what you have learnt above, create a Whistle file to map the following input and iterate on it until it produces the expected output.

 Input: